 One possible hurdle to widespread use of online self-service is the desire by most small-business insureds surveyed to deal with a live person rather than a chatbot or some other automated encounter.
 Three-quarters of respondents would prefer in-person or telephone contact—at least when it comes to insurance sales.

-To overcome resistance to automated interactions, insurers could provide an online onboarding tool at the point of sale to make policyholders aware of all the services available via the insurer’s website or smart phone app, while emphasizing the simplicity and ease of navigation when using automated tools.
+To overcome resistance to automated interactions, insurers could provide an online onboarding tool at the point of sale to make policyholders aware of all the services available via the insurer’s website or smart phone app, while emphasising the simplicity and ease of navigation when using automated tools.
 They might also provide gamification incentives where regulations permit—scoring points that could earn them premium reductions for completing online risk management courses, documenting suggested loss-control steps, and/or exceeding peer safety benchmarks.

 Insurers could also add value by remaining digitally engaged with policyholders throughout the year, rather than connecting only at transactional points such as the initial application, renewal billing, or when claims are filed.
 Supplementing policies with risk management e-newsletters, texts offering safety tips or storm alerts, sharing case studies of successful loss-control initiatives, along with ongoing digital marketing of self-service options and their benefits could keep insurance front of mind and provide additional benefits throughout a policy year.

-One example is Nationwide’s business solutions center, which provides a variety of information on recovery from COVID-19–related issues, cybersecurity, and resiliency, along with additional noninsurance tips ranging from managing cash flow to online strategies.12
+One example is Nationwide’s business solutions center, which provides a variety of information on recovery from COVID-19–related issues, cybersecurity and resiliency, along with additional noninsurance tips ranging from managing cash flow to online strategies.12

 Ultimately, however, buyers should also have an easily accessible human default option, enabling video, chat, or phone contact with a live customer service representative from the insurer or agent if robo advisors and self-help online instruction alone don’t suffice.
 This is likely to be especially important in moments that matter most to an insurer’s reputation—such as when claims problems arise.